buqeye/LearningFromData/LectureNotes/content/Machine_learning/lecture_22.md

         * Often in ML one doesn't account for uncertainty, and optimize to find predictions.
 But some applications require an assessment of risk (e.g., medical applications) or a non-black-box idea of how the conclusion was reached (e.g., legal applications).
     3. Distinctive features set up to contrast with black-box ML.
     4. "Learning Machine" approach is *one way* to view ML.
-        * Note that is works best with "big data", i.e., a log of data, in which case we know that Bayesian priors become less important.
+        * Note that it works best with "big data", i.e., a lot of data, in which case we know that Bayesian priors become less important.
         * Conversely, the relevant of a Bayesian approach is greater when data is limited (or expensive to get).
     5. Challenge of Specifying Models and Priors
         * Emphasis is on hierarchical models (i.e., those with hyperparameters) and iteractive approaches.